DSR-RHIT/me497-reproducible-research/cm/cm021_reshaping-data.md

 ## 70-74       66.0         54.3       71.1         50.0
 ```

   - I see that the age group data is stored in the row names.
--   the column names contain two pieces of information: geographic location (urban or rural) and sex (male or female).
+  - the column names contain two pieces of information: geographic
+    location (urban or rural) and sex (male or female).

 Before reshaping a data set, plan the final organization.
+For example,
-For example, this data set has 4 variables that I'll label `Age_group`, `Geo_region`, `Sex`, and `Death_rate`.
-Each variable is a column in the final, tidy data set.
+this data set has 4 variables that I’ll label `Age_group`, `Geo_region`,
+`Sex`, and `Death_rate`.
+Each variable is a column in the final, tidy
+data set.
 Each row is one observation.

 ``` r
 # convert the matrix to a data frame